(Also Called 'Endometrial Adenocarcinoma')

 How is endometrial cancer treated?

-Surgery is the main treatment for most women with endometrial cancer, although radiation therapy, hormone therapy, and chemotherapy are other options.
+Surgery is the main treatment for most women with endometrial cancer, although radiation therapy, hormone therapy, and chemotherapy are other tools that may be used depending upon the stage and the specific type of endometrial cancer cell found.
 In certain situations, a combination of treatments might be used.
 The choice of treatment or treatments will depend on the type and stage of the cancer and the overall medical condition of the patient.

 Can endometrial cancer be prevented?